 Wallpaper Removal Tools

 - Wallpaper Scorer: Whatever technique you use, one theme is common to all–the wallpaper must first be lightly punctured before removal can begin.
-Do not use a utility knife or razor blade, as proper depth is nearly impossible to maintain.
+Do not use a utility knife or razor blade, as the proper depth is nearly impossible to maintain.
 Instead, purchase an inexpensive ($7 to $10) wallpaper scorer, such as the Zinsser PaperTiger or the Piranha Scoring Tool.
 Wallpaper scorers come in two types: roller or blade.
 Pricier but recommended, roller models have spiked wheels which puncture the wallpaper with hundreds of tiny holes.
 Cheaper blade-based models slice lines, not holes, into the wallpaper.

 - Spray Bottle: For both the solvent and water method, you will need a spray bottle as an application device.
 All solvents initially come in spray bottle form (refill bottles do not).
 For the water method, no special type of bottle is needed.
 Any inexpensive, clean spray bottle will suffice.
 Test it first to make sure that it delivers a fine, consistent mist and does not splatter.

 - Stripper/Scraper Tool: Use a designated wallpaper stripper/scraper tool, not a putty knife or drywall knife, both of which are too blunt for this purpose.
 Stripper/scrapers have removable razor-blade heads, easy to grip rubber handles, and usually, cost less than $10.
 Brands include WP Chomp Wallpaper Scraper Tool, Zinsser PaperScraper, Husky Soft Grip and Piranha Scraper with Roller.